Haley spends her free time trying new recipes and attempting to find recipes that will convince her child that vegetables are not evil.

 9. [Insert Whatever] of the Month Club

-A Bacon of the Month club for your favorite Rabbi or a Dessert of the Month club for your favorite relative with diabetes, these are sure to be a hit.
+A Jerky Snob subscription or a fun sock of the month club for your favorite relative who you don't know but are socially required to give a gift to.
+These are sure to be a hit.
 You pay a price and for the stated amount of months they receive the gift.
 If you're not sure what they want, they can receive a different type of gift for each month.

 10. Personal Water Filter